alohacocoa/political-trust-in-the-PRC/README.md

 In answering the second question, this study finds no significant effect of self-expression values on political trust, neither alone nor in combination with political interest.

-Attached below are a plots addressing the first question and a regression table addressing the second.
+Attached below are a plot addressing the first question and a regression table addressing the second.